martensi1/martensi1/README.md

 ## Projects

 Here are some of the projects I have been working on:

-1. **flygplanering.se:** A
+1. **flygplanering.se:** Self briefing service for swedish PPL-pilots
+    - *Tech Stack:* C#, ASP.NET, RESTful APIs
+    - *Description:* An ASP.NET Core web application for easy preflight preperations, intended to be used by swedish PPL-pilots for VFR-flights.
+The information on the page consists of live METAR, TAF, NOTAM, NSWC which is gathered from different data sources.
+An option for doing preflight weight and balance calculations is also available for some users.
+Visit the live website: https://flygplanering.se
+2. **Nova Kernel:** An hobby kernel written from scratch
+    - *Tech Stack:* C++, C, Assembly
+    - *Description:* The goal of this project is to gain a deeper understanding of operating system, kernel development and low-level programming.
+3. **AsciiDoctor UnitTest Extension:**
+    - *Tech Stack:*: Ruby, AsciiDoctor
+    - *Description:* TODO

 ## Contact Me

-Feel feee to reach out to me via
+Feel feee to reach out to me